Engr-Asad-Hussain/oop/composition.md

 `Sarah` landed `10` contracts and earned `$6000`.
 ```

 We've used inheritance to separate out a bit of information about employees and separated that from the rest.
-So for this inheritance works fine.
-But the problem is, each of these classes still have too many responsibilities.
-For example, there is both commission information and pay information.
+So for this inheritance works fine. ***But the problem is, each of these classes still have too many responsibilities.*** For example, there is both commission information and pay information.
 So it would be nice to also separate that out.
-If you want to use inheritance, what you need to do is create subclasses for each of these employee types to have a version with Commission and the version without permission.
+If you want to use inheritance, what you need to do is create subclasses for each of these employee types to have a version with commission and the version without commission.
 So for example, what you could do is create a ```class SalariedEmployeeWithCommission``` that is a subclass of ```SalariedEmployee```.

 ```py
 class SalariedEmployee(Employee):